BABY SLEEP TRAINING FOR THE UNINITIATED

-When my daughter came, I had a ‘Snuggle Nest’ set up in our king size bed so she could sleep between us for a couple weeks.
+When my daughter came, I had a ‘Snuggle Nest’ set up in our king-size bed so she could sleep between us for a couple of weeks.
 Our bedroom was not large enough for one of those nice bassinets, so this was the next best option.
-I loved the Snuggle Nest because it had hard sides (to prevent sleeping parents from rolling onto baby), a lullaby button and a light button.
+I loved the Snuggle Nest because it had hard sides (to prevent sleeping parents from rolling onto a baby), a lullaby button, and a light button.

-I remember thinking “this isn’t that bad” because basically she just ate, slept and pooped… totally manageable!
+I remember thinking “this isn’t that bad” because basically she just ate, slept, and pooped… totally manageable!
 But then, as she became older and more awake and ready for the world, things changed.
 Suddenly my sleepy baby became a very awake and very demanding infant.
 What little schedule we had for 2 months disappeared.
 I have to admit that I did not adjust very well.
-I’ve always been one to crave some control, so that I can plan and prepare for things effectively.
+I was feeling fatigued.
+I’ve always been one to crave some control so that I can plan and prepare for things effectively.
 I was most definitely out of control now.

 Sleep Begets Sleep

-I guess I labeled it a “wake-feed-play” chart… but it was all in effort to gain a full night sleep.
+I guess I labeled it a “wake-feed-play” chart… but it was all in an effort to gain a full night’s sleep.
 MacKenzie did a great job following the chart and my daughter adjusted well.
-After a couple weeks we were fully on this amazing sleep schedule.
+After a couple of weeks, we were fully on this amazing sleep schedule.
 It was wonderful knowing what the day would look like and when we could run errands or chill at home.
 I had gained some of my control back!
 Once again, I remember saying to myself “This isn’t so bad.”

 Pediatricians will tell parents when they can ween their babies off of night feedings depending on their age and BMI.
 Please note that this, along with far too many aspects of raising children, can come with extremely different opinions and viewpoints.
 I encourage you to find the right path for you and your family… this is simply the story of what worked for me and mine.